MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 ### Manifest limits

 An application manifest has multiple attributes that are referred to as collections; for example, appRoles, keyCredentials, knownClientApplications, identifierUris, redirectUris, requiredResourceAccess, and oauth2Permissions.
 Within the complete application manifest for any application, the total number of entries in all the collections combined has been capped at 1200.
-If you previously specify 100 redirect URIs in the application manifest, then you're only left with 1100 remaining entries to use across all other collections combined that make up the manifest.
+If you previously specify 100 redirect URIs in the application manifest, then you're only left with 1,100 remaining entries to use across all other collections combined that make up the manifest.

 > [!NOTE]
 > In case you try to add more than 1200 entries in the application manifest, you may see an error **"Failed to update application xxxxxx.
 Error details: The size of the manifest has exceeded its limit.
 Please reduce the number of values and retry your request."**

 ### Unsupported attributes

 The application manifest represents the schema of the underlying application model in Microsoft Entra ID.
-As the underlying schema evolves, the manifest editor will be updated to reflect the new schema from time to time.
+As the underlying schema evolves, the manifest editor is updated to reflect the new schema from time to time.
 As a result, you may notice new attributes showing up in the application manifest.
-In rare occasions, you may notice a syntactic or semantic change in the existing attributes or you may find an attribute that existed previously are not supported anymore.
-For example, you will see new attributes in the [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908), which are known with a different name in the App registrations (Legacy) experience.
+In rare occasions, you may notice a syntactic or semantic change in the existing attributes or you may find an attribute that existed previously aren't supported anymore.
+For example, you'll see new attributes in the [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908), which are known with a different name in the App registrations (Legacy) experience.

 | App registrations (Legacy)| App registrations           |
 |---------------------------|-----------------------------|